cni-iisc/cni-website/_newsletters/2023/may.md

       description:  by Professor Manjesh Hanawal from IIT Bombay 18th April @4pm
       url: https://youtu.be/DtrciQaBGtg

-    - name: Trends and Challenges in Multi-cloud Networking and Observability.
+    - name: "Trends and Challenges in Multi-cloud Networking and Observability"
       description: by Dr. Praveen Jayachandran from IBM Research, India on 25th April @4pm
       url: https://youtu.be/CSWQD-YpzeQ